rootstrap/blog/content/iOS App Build and Release Automation - Sebastian Lopez.md

 In order to authenticate to App Store Connect Fastlane recommends using a dedicated Apple ID that doesn't have 2FA enable and is not an Account Holder.
 However it is currently not possible to create a new Apple ID without 2FA (and old accounts cannot remove it once enabled).
 This means when it needs to authenticate to the App Store from a new machine, Fastlane will prompt for a security code which will be sent to a trusted device.
 There are two possible workarounds for this when running on CI systems, both with significant limitations:
 * Generating a temporary Apple login session and storing it in the `FASTLANE_SESSION` variable.
 This can be done using Fastlane's [spaceauth](https://docs.fastlane.tools/best-practices/continuous-integration/#spaceauth) feature.
-It is however restricted not only in duration (one month), but also geographically (cannot be used on a different region from where it is generated).
+It is however restricted not only in duration (one month) but also geographically (cannot be used on a different region from where it is generated).
 * Apple application-specific passwords (only good for uploading binaries) which can be generated in the [Apple ID site](https://appleid.apple.com/account/manage).
 These are made available to Fastlane through the environment variable `FASTLANE_APPLE_APPLICATION_SPECIFIC_PASSWORD`.

 For use of our CI workflow, in addition to the latter option we will manually log into our build servers with our shared Apple ID, associating them as trusted devices.